X16Community/x16-rom/README.md

 		5. `iso_cursor_char` sets the blinking cursor screen code to a character other than $9F while in ISO mode.
 		6. `ps2kbd_typematic` sets the keyboard repeat delay and repeat rate.
 		7. `pfkey`, similar to the C128 `PFKEY` API call.
 Within the KERNAL screen editor, the actions of the function keys F1-F8, as well as the SHIFT+RUN action can be changed.
+		8. `ps2data_fetch` is part of the default ISR, and necessary for populating the data for `ps2data_mouse_raw`, `mouse_scan`, and `kbd_scan`.
+		9. `ps2data_mouse_raw` returns 0-4 bytes of PS/2 mouse data in r0L-r1H, useful when overriding `mouse_scan` for handling raw PS/2 mouse events, such as implementing non-traditional mouse controls or relative mouse games.
+		10. `cursor_blink` is part of the default ISR, and handles blinking the cursor in the KERNAL screen editor if appropriate.
+		11. `led_update` is part of the default ISR, and illuminates the SMC activity light based on disk activity.
+		12. `mouse_set_position` sets the mouse cursor X/Y to an absolute position.
 	* Solved a race in kbd_scan if a KERNAL call was in progress was interrupted by the default ISR.
 	* Removed support for preserving state in the KERNAL ISR for VERA 0.1.1.
 VERA 0.3.1 is the new minimum version.
 * DOS